 Suu Kyi breaks silence

-International anger mounts against the Myanmar regime, including after soldiers are accused of burning Rohingya out of their homes, with some world leaders alleging "ethnic cleansing".
+International anger mounts against Myanmar.
+Soldiers are accused of razing Rohingya homes and some world leaders allege "ethnic cleansing".

-In her first statement on the crisis, Myanmar's civil leader Aung San Suu Kyi pledges on 19 September to hold rights violators to account but refuses to blame the army.
+In her first statement on the crisis, Myanmar's civilian leader and Nobel Peace laureate Aung San Suu Kyi pledges on 19 September to hold rights violators to account but refuses to blame the army.

 Bangladesh and Myanmar on 23 November agree to start repatriating refugees.

 But the UN High Commissioner for Refugees says conditions are not in place for their safe return and the process halts.